 Joint organisation and shared operating models: The decision of uniting the Western Uusimaa health and social services organisations has not been made as of yet.
 We will wait and see what kind of solutions will be made in the national health and social services reformation during this spring and summer.
 As long as there is no certainty of how the national health and social services reform will play out, we will focus on themes that support the development of health and social services and are useful for the municipalities of Western Uusimaa in the here and now.

 Several projects have been launched, or will shortly be launched, under these three main themes.
-Brief project presentations will be included on our website in March.

 In cooperation with residents and personnel